 - Pictures, diagrams, and videos are very helpful and important in presentations.
 Tables usually contain too much information and may confuse the audience unless a key row or column can be highlighted, or significant results can be seen easily.

 Is it your first time to have a paper presentation?
-You might find this video helpful:

 How to explain the contents of your presentation